Thames Valley Police and Crime Commissioner

 The Thames Valley Police and Crime Commissioner (PCC) is a police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Thames Valley Police in the ceremonial English counties of Berkshire, Buckinghamshire and Oxfordshire.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Thames Valley Police Authority.
 The current incumbent is Matthew Barber, who represents the Conservative Party.

-List of Sussex Police and Crime Commissioners
+List of Thames Valley Police and Crime Commissioners

 Elections

-Elections for the role of Thames Valley Police and Crime Commissioner took place in 2012, 2016 and 2021.
-The PCC is elected by a supplementary vote system with a term of four years; however, elections scheduled for 2020 were postponed until 2021 due to the COVID-19 pandemic.
+Elections for the role of Thames Valley Police and Crime Commissioner took place in 2012, 2016, 2021 and 2024.
+The PCC was elected by a supplementary vote system with a term of four years; however, elections scheduled for 2020 were postponed until 2021 due to the COVID-19 pandemic.